-A disaster file can be a powerful tool to help your loved ones after your passing.
+A disaster file can be a powerful tool to help your loved ones after passing away.

-It may help them not have difficulties in continuing their life.
-I do not yet have a disaster file.
-But I plan to prepare one next year.
+It may help your loved ones to continue their life.
+I have written one and shared it with my wife.
+She reviewed it to make sure it was clear.
 Since I am managing most of our finances, I think it would be very helpful in the event of my death.

 Another good way is also to share all this information while you can.
 Both people in your couple should have access to the accounts of the family.
 And both should be aware of what needs to be done for the bills, the insurance, and all that administration stuff.
 I still think that even in that case, it can help to have a disaster file.

 Of course, it is only one of the things you can do to ease the event of your death.
 One other thing that is important in the event of your death is to prepare a will.
 If your situation is straightforward, you may not need one.
 But there are many cases when a will can help.

-In another post, I am going to try to cover what should go into a will and how to do one.
+In another article, I will try to cover what should go into a will and how to do one.
 One other thing you can do is not be the only one that is in charge of the accounts.
 It is easier if your spouse is also a legal owner of everything you have.
 It will help a lot.

-Since this is a security article, you can go on and read how to secure your personal finances.
+Since this is a security article, you can read how to secure your personal finances.

 What about you?
 How did you prepare for your death?